-What is the No. 1 reason employees quit their jobs?
-More often than not, it's not about the money; it's about the environment at work.
-There are many factors that contribute to an undesirable work environment, but they all have one thing in common: It's the manager who creates the environment who is ultimately responsible for driving employees away.
+What is the number one reason why employees quit their jobs?
+More often than not, it's not about the money, it's about the environment at work.
+There are many factors that contribute to an undesirable work environment but they all have one thing in common: it's the manager who creates the environment who is ultimately responsible for driving employees away.